Esterel

 Esterel is a synchronous programming language for the development of complex reactive systems.
 The imperative programming style of Esterel allows the simple expression of parallelism and preemption.
 As a consequence, it is well suited for control-dominated model designs.

 The development of the language started in the early 1980s, and was mainly carried out by a team of Ecole des Mines de Paris and INRIA led by Gérard Berry in France.
 Current compilers take Esterel programs and generate C code or hardware (RTL) implementations (VHDL or Verilog).

 The language is still under development, with several compilers out.
-The commercial version of Esterel is the development environment Esterel Studio.
-The company that commercialize it (Synfora) initiated a normalization process with the IEEE in April 2007 however the working group (P1778) dissolved March 2011.
-The Esterel v7 Reference Manual Version v7 30 – initial IEEE standardization proposal is publicly available.
+The commercial development environment of Esterel is Esterel Studio.
+The company that commercialized it (Synfora) initiated a normalization process with the IEEE in April 2007 however the working group (P1778) dissolved March 2011.
+The reference manual is publicly available.

+A provisional version of Esterel has been implemented in Racket.

-The Multiform Notion of Time
+The multiform notion of time

 The notion of time used in Esterel differs from that of non-synchronous languages in the following way: The notion of physical time is replaced with the notion of order.
 Only the simultaneity and precedence of events are considered.
 This means that the physical time does not play any special role.
 This is called multiform notion of time.
 An Esterel program describes a totally ordered sequence of logical instants.
 At each instant, an arbitrary number of events occur (including 0).
 Event occurrences that happen at the same logical instant are considered simultaneous.
 Other events are ordered as their instances of occurrences.
 There are two types of statements: Those that take zero time (execute and terminate in the same instant) and those that delay for a prescribed number of cycles.